1.

 British Library.
 Congregational Minister, Member of the General Council of the University of Aberdeen.
 “Author of ‘Self-Made Men,’ ‘Kings of Society,’ etc., etc.“

-TOC: Susanna Wesley; Eliza Hessel; Elizabeth Fry; Amelia Wilhelmina Sieveking; Hannah More; Anne Grant; Anne Louisa Stael; Carolina, Baroness Naire; Felicia Dorothea Hemans; Elizabeth Barrett Browning; Charlotte Nichols; Caroline Lucretia Hershel; Jane Anne Taylor (Janet Taylor); Selina, Countess of Huntingdon; Elizabeth, Duchess of Gordon; Mary Jane Graham; Fidelia Fiske.
+TOC: Susanna Wesley; Eliza Hessel; Elizabeth Fry; Amelia Wilhelmina Sieveking; Hannah More; Anne Grant; Anne Louisa Stael; Carolina, Baroness Naire; Felicia Dorothea Hemans; Elizabeth Barrett Browning; Charlotte Nichols; Caroline Lucretia Herschel; Jane Anne Taylor (Janet Taylor); Selina, Countess of Huntingdon; Elizabeth, Duchess of Gordon; Mary Jane Graham; Fidelia Fiske.

 Search OCLC WorldCat for this title.